Leslee Smith

-Leslee Jishawn Smith (born 17 July 1990) is a British Virgin Islands professional basketball player who most recently played for the Plymouth Raiders of the British Basketball League (BBL).
-He returned to the BBL but moved to the Plymouth Raiders for the 2018–19 season.
+Leslee Jishawn Smith (born 17 July 1990) is a British Virgin Islands professional basketball player for the Bristol Flyers in the British Basketball League (BBL).

 He represented the British Virgin Islands national basketball team at the 2015 FIBA CBC Championship in Road Town, British Virgin Islands.

+Smith began his professional career in 2015 with La Salle Tarija of Bolivia, competing in the Liga Sudamericana.